 set the pin to output a LOW value for 1uS or so.

-set the pin to output a high via a built-in pulp resistor.
+set the pin to output a high via a built-in pullup resistor.

 Read the pin regularly and evenly while it reads a low value.

 The sensed value is reported as a function of the time it takes for the pull-up to bring the pin to a high value.
 This depends on whether the pin is touched.

 The example code provided with the library uses the Arduino Tone library to sound pitches according to which pins are touched.